Life Insurance with Leukemia.

 Can I qualify for life insurance if I have been diagnosed with Leukemia?

-Yes, individuals who have been previously diagnosed with Leukemia can and often will be able to qualify for traditional term or whole life insurance policy.
-That said however, it’s important to understand that not everyone who has had leukemia will be able to qualify for traditional life insurance.
+Yes, individuals who have been previously diagnosed with Leukemia can and often will be able to qualify for a traditional term or whole life insurance policy.
+However, your approval can depend on several factors, including the type of Leukemia, the stage of the disease, and your overall health.

-Why do life insurance companies care if I have been diagnosed with Leukemia?
+Why do life insurance companies care if I have been diagnosed with it?

 Leukemia Defined:

-Leukemia is a type of cancer that affects the areas of the body this is responsible for producing one’s blood.
-This would include the bone marrow and areas located throughout the lymphatic system.
-And while there are many different types of Leukemia, there are 4 types that tend to be the most common which will just briefly mention below:
+Leukemia is a type of cancer that affects the areas of the body and is responsible for producing one’s blood.
+This would include the bone marrow and regions located throughout the lymphatic system.
+While there are many different types of Leukemia, there are four types that tend to be the most common, which will just be briefly mentioned below:

 - Acute Lymphocytic Leukemia (AML)

-- Acute Lymphocytic Leukemia is the most common type of Leukemia found in children and typically begins within the B or T lymphocytes.
-From there, this form of Leukemia has the ability to spread to ones:
+- Acute Lymphocytic Leukemia is the most common type in children and typically begins within the B or T lymphocytes.
+From there, this form of Leukemia can spread to ones:

 -